c3tk/c3tk/README.md

 c3tk workspace create genesis
 ```
 Will create a `genesis` workspace with the current working directory mounted at
 `/w` on the container.
-Then we can attach to the workspace container like so:
+Then we can also attach to the workspace container like so:
 ```
 c3tk workspace attach genesis
 ```